BTEC Level 3 National Foundation Diploma / Extended Diploma in Electrical / Electronic Engineering

 Who is the course for

-- Delivery of engineering processes safely as a team
+- Delivery of Engineering Processes Safely as a Team (Internal Assessment)

 How is the course assessed